Xxyuri2005xX/ArduinoDisco/README.md

 - Italian - IT
 - English - EN

-# COMING SOON: Code & explanations
+# COMING SOON: How to add new leds and implement in the code

 ## Tinkercad project